setzler/DiDforBigData/README.md

 1. The implementation of the Borusyak, Jaravel, and Spiess (2022) approach in R package `didimputation`;
-2. The implementation of the baseline Callaway & Sant’Anna (2021) approach in R package `did`;
+2. The implementation of the Callaway & Sant’Anna (2021) approach in R package `did`;
 3. The implementation of the de Chaisemartin & D’Haultfoeuille (2020) approach in R package `DIDmultiplegt` using 40 bootstrap draws for standard errors (`brep=40`); and,